Libensemble/libensemble/install/run_travis_locally/quick_run.md

 For details see the ``readme``.

 Two windows:
-Window 1: In run_travis_locally direcory.
+Window 1: In install/run_travis_locally direcory.
 Window 2: Will create and run container.

 Windows 1 and 2 - name container.
 E.g: